mind-inria/hidimstat/tools/release/How_to_release.md

     - update version number
     - update sha256
     - if needed reset build number to 0
-    - if needed update the requirements (easiest way to check is in hidimstat `git checkout 0.4.2` `git diff 0.4.1 -- pyproject.toml`)
+    - if needed update the requirements (easiest way to check is in hidimstat `git checkout X.Y.Z` `git diff X.Y.(Z-1) -- pyproject.toml`)
   - open a PR to `upstream/hidimstat-feedstock` main branch
     - use checklist that will be posted in PR
     - in particular it asks to post a comment asking a bot to re-render the